opensource-observer/oso/apps/docs/blog/2024-11-18-synthetic-controls/index.md

   on t.collection_id = c.collection_id
 ```

-Most of timeseries metrics models we're building are computed on rolling windows, bucketed daily.
-For instance, instead of just measuring monthly active developers by grouping data by month, we now calculate monthly active developers on 30 and 90-day rolling windows (e.g., the trailing average over the previous 30 or 90 days).
+Most timeseries metrics are calculated using rolling windows, with daily buckets.
+For example, instead of simply measuring monthly active developers, we calculate this metric over trailing 30- and 90-day windows, offering a more granular view of cohort performance over time.

-These metrics will give us a granular view on how a project or cohort is performing over time.

-## Early results
+## Early findings

-With inspiration from our friends at [Counterfactual Labs](https://github.com/counterfactual-labs), we’ve been using the [pysyncon package](https://sdfordham.github.io/pysyncon/) to estimate the treatment effect.
+With inspiration from [Counterfactual Labs](https://github.com/counterfactual-labs), we’ve used the [pysyncon package](https://sdfordham.github.io/pysyncon/) to estimate treatment effect relative to a synthetic control.

-For example, the model below looks at monthly active developers over a 90-day rolling window for a cohort of projects that received Retro Funding in January 2024 from Optimism.
+For example, the model below looks at monthly active developers over a 90-day rolling window for a cohort of projects that received Optimism Retro Funding in January 2024.
 We can compare this cohort to a synthetic control group of similar projects that did not receive Retro Funding.

 ```python
 SynthControlRequest(